-The Lord Mayor of Bristol’s Children Appeal is a registered charity, which raises money throughout the year to help the city’s poorest children at Christmas time.
+The Lord Mayor of Bristol’s Children Appeal is a registered charity that raises money throughout the year to help the city’s poorest children at Christmas time.

-“As Patron I am determined to help raise as much money as possible for our city’s most underprivileged children.
-I am very much looking forward to supporting the many different events and functions which are held throughout the year, raising vital funds for the Lord Mayor of Bristol’s Children Appeal.
+“As Patron I am determined to help raise as much money as possible for our city’s most underprivileged children and am very much looking forward to supporting the many different events and functions which are held throughout the year, raising vital funds.

 Zora Burnett of Barnardo’s understands how the vouchers are making a real difference: